Archives, Displacement and the Re-edition of Max Cetto’s „Modern Architecture in Mexico“

 Susanne Dussel Peters studied architecture in the Max Cetto Atelier, Architectural School of the National Autonomous University of Mexico (UNAM).
 She is the author of the pioneering monograph on Max Cetto entitled Max Cetto (1903-1980): Arquitecto Mexicano Alemán (Ciudad de México: Universidad Autónoma Metropolitana, 1995) and the article “Die Architektur Hannes Meyers und Max Cettos : Von der deutschen Moderne nach Mexico”, in : Mexiko, Das wohltemperierte Exil, (Ciudad de México: Instituto de Investigaciones Interculturales Germano-Mexicanas, 1995), 233-252.

 Daniela Ortiz dos Santos teaches and researches architectural history at the Goethe University Frankfurt and the Center for Critical Studies in Architecture.
 She studied architecture in Buenos Aires (UBA) and in Rio de Janeiro (UFRJ) and received her PhD from the ETH Zurich.
 She is the author of “Invisible Files in Visible Institutions: Notes on Max Cetto’s Papers” (Critique d’art, 2020) and co-editor of Zeitgenössische feministische Raumpraxis(ARCH+, 2022).

-CCSA Talks will take place via Zoom and will be available on the CCSA YouTube-Channel.
+CCSA Talks takes place via Zoom and will be later available on the CCSA YouTube-Channel.